Our Practice

 MA (Hons), PG Dip (Clinical Communications Studies), MA (Clinical Linguistic Research)

-Annette is a Specialist Speech and Language Therapist, with over 22 years’ experience.
-She has been working in Independent Practice since April 2016 and now works in partnership with Wiltshire Psychology Service as part of the Autism Spectrum Assessment Team.
+Wiltshire Psychology - Dr Annette McLaren Annette is a Specialist Speech and Language Therapist, with over 22 years' experience.
+She has been working in Independent Practice since April 2016 and now works in partnership with Wiltshire Psychology Service as part of the Autism Assessment Team.

 She is a member of the Royal College of Speech and Language Therapists (RCSLT) and the Association of Speech and Language Therapists in Independent Practice (ASLTIP).
 Annette is registered with the Health and Care Professions Council (HCPC) and has a current DBS certificate.